United States Declaration of Independence

-The Declaration of Independence, formally The unanimous Declaration of the thirteen united States of America in the original printing, is the founding document of the United States.
-On July 4, 1776, it was adopted unanimously by the Second Continental Congress, who were convened at Pennsylvania State House, later renamed Independence Hall, in the colonial city of Philadelphia.
+The Declaration of Independence, headed The unanimous Declaration of the thirteen united States of America on the document directed to be engrossed by Congress on July 19, 1776, is the founding document of the United States.
+On July 4, 1776, it was adopted unanimously by the Second Continental Congress, who were convened at the Pennsylvania State House, later renamed Independence Hall, in Philadelphia.
 These delegates became known as the nation's Founding Fathers.
 The Declaration explains why the Thirteen Colonies regarded themselves as independent sovereign states no longer subject to British colonial rule, and has become one of the most circulated, reprinted, and influential documents in history.

 The American Revolutionary War commenced in April 1775 with the Battles of Lexington and Concord.
-Amid the growing tensions, the colonies reconvened the Congress on May 10.
-Their king, George III, proclaimed them to be in rebellion on August 23.
+Amid the growing tensions, delegates of the several colonies reconvened the Continental Congress on May 10 at Philadelphia.
+The British monarch, King George III, proclaimed them to be in rebellion on August 23, 1775.

 On June 11, 1776, Congress appointed the Committee of Five (John Adams, Benjamin Franklin, Thomas Jefferson, Robert R. Livingston, and Roger Sherman) to draft and present the Declaration.
 Adams, a leading proponent of independence, persuaded the committee to charge Jefferson with writing the document's original draft, which the Congress then edited.
-Jefferson largely wrote the Declaration between June 11 and June 28, 1776.
-The Declaration was a formal explanation of why the Continental Congress voted to declare American independence from the Kingdom of Great Britain.
+Jefferson largely wrote the Declaration between June 11 and 28, 1776.
+The Declaration presented the political, moral, and legal justifications for independence from the Kingdom of Great Britain.
 Two days prior to the Declaration's adoption, Congress passed the Lee Resolution, which resolved that the British no longer had governing authority over the Thirteen Colonies.
 The Declaration justified the independence of the colonies, citing 27 colonial grievances against the king and asserting certain natural and legal rights, including a right of revolution.